Are lemurs at risk from the COVID-19 virus?

 Events: In accordance with Duke policy, weddings and events that were scheduled to take place before June 30 have been cancelled or postponed.

 Although the Lemur Center is closed to visitors, our expert care of our animals continues.
-For seven easy ways you can help us provide the highest quality of care for our lemurs even during these difficult times, please see Ways to Help during COVID-19.
+For easy ways you can help us provide the highest quality of care for our lemurs even during these difficult times, please see Ways to Help during COVID-19.
 The Duke Lemur Center receives 21% of its annual budget from educational programs, events, and merchandise sales.
 With the disruption of our tour and merchandise income and cancellation of fundraising events like Lemurpalooza, your gift will mean more than ever to us!

 How can I help?